1898 Michigan Wolverines football team: Season summary

-Pre-season
+Preseason

 By 1897, the finances of the Michigan Athletic Association under constantly changing student control were "at a low ebb."
 In 1898, the Association asked Charles A. Baird, formerly a student manager of the football team, to return to Ann Arbor as the "graduate manager" or "superintendent" of athletics.
 Baird was given "complete control of all branches of athletics at Michigan" in order to induce him to return to the school.
 One of Baird's first moves was to persuade trainer Keene Fitzpatrick to rejoin him at the school.
 Fitzpatrick had been the trainer of the 1894 and 1895 teams, but spent the 1896 and 1897 seasons as the trainer for Yale's football team.
 Baird and Fitzpatrick have been credited with much of the success of the 1898 football team.
 Gustave Ferbert, who had played on the 1893–1895 teams managed by Baird, stayed on as coach in 1898.

 The 1897 team had finished with a record of 6–1–1, losing the Western Conference championship on the last day of the season to the University of Chicago.
 Several key linemen from the 1897 team returned in 1898, including ends John W. F. Bennett and Clayton Teetzel, tackle Allen Steckle, guard William Caley, and center William Cunningham.
 However, the starters from the 1897 backfield were lost to graduation and had to be replaced largely with untested players, including quarterbacks Charles E. Street and William Wilson Talcott, fullback Alanson Weeks, and freshman halfback Charles Widman.
 Fullback Leo J. Keena returned from the 1897 team, but he had contracted malaria while serving during the summer of 1898 in the Spanish–American War and was unable to play beyond the fourth game of the season.